 Dry curl cuts can work well on 2a or “barely wavy” hair.
 I have seen before/after pictures that look great!
 Of course, that doesn’t necessarily mean that if you have 2a hair and get a dry curl cut that you’ll love it…but if you’re worried that 2a isn’t “curly enough” for a curl cut, that isn’t the case.

 That being said, I have read stories online where people with wavy hair have gone to a deva stylist and had the stylist tell them that their hair is straight and should be cut wet.
 So, even among curl specialists, it is possible that your wavy hair may be misunderstood.
+I had a better experience when seeing someone who had lots of wavy hair experience, which you can read about in my Michigan wavy curl cut specialist blog post.
+I should have tidbits that are valuable to you even if you aren’t from Michigan.

 This was how I did my hair the morning of my devacut.
 I used mousse.